akka/akka/akka-docs/pending/http.rst

 Preparations
 ^^^^^^^^^^^^

-In order to use Mist you have to register the MistServlet in *web.xml* or do the analogous for the embedded server if running in Akka Micrkernel:
+In order to use Mist you have to register the MistServlet in *web.xml* or do the analogous for the embedded server if running in Akka Microkernel:

 .. code-block:: xml